 A beginner’s guide to: Starlight kayaking on Ireland’s glow-in-the-dark lake

 Did you know that there is a lake in Co.
 Cork that glows in the dark?
 Me neither.
-At least, until recently, when was invited to go kayaking on Lough Hyne and experience the glowing magic for myself.
+At least, until I was invited to go kayaking on Lough Hyne and experience the glowing magic for myself.

 First things first, I will say that unless you live in a nearby town in Cork, the journey to this part of the country will most likely be a long one, so leave yourself ample time for roadworks and wrong turns.
 This is something I didn’t do, and it’s why I arrived to the Atlantic Sea Kayaking meeting point at Lough Hyne half an hour late and pumping sweat after bombing it through the country roads of West Cork in an effort to get there on time.

 When I arrive I see a group of fellow kayakers getting briefed on the do’s and don’ts of kayaking.
 I immediately breathe a sigh of relief when I see what they are wearing.
 As opposed to the pungent, damp wetsuits I expected (*shudders* at the thought of water sports experiences in the Gaeltacht), the kayakers don waterproof gear over their own clothes.
 This ensemble is accompanied by “cockpit covers”, which look like ridiculous skirts when standing, but are very effective contraptions that ensure maximum dryness throughout the kayaking experience.

 Soon the only light source we can see comes from Declan’s eerie red headlamp floating ahead, one or two houses along the coast; and the sparkling water beneath us.